-THE WASTE ELECTRICAL AND ELECTRONIC EQUIPMENT DIRECTIVES (2002/95/EC) (2002/96/EC) KEY OBJECTIVES RELEVANT TO PLAN AND SA KEY TARGETS AND INDICATORS RELEVANT TO PLAN AND SA IMPLICATIONS FOR PLAN IMPLICATIONS FOR SA The Directive aims to reduce the amount of WEEE being produced and encourages everyone to reuse, recycle and recover it.
+THE WASTE ELECTRICAL AND ELECTRONIC EQUIPMENT DIRECTIVES (2002/95/EC) & (2002/96/EC) KEY OBJECTIVES RELEVANT TO PLAN AND SA KEY TARGETS AND INDICATORS RELEVANT TO PLAN AND SA IMPLICATIONS FOR PLAN IMPLICATIONS FOR SA The Directive aims to reduce the amount of WEEE being produced and encourages everyone to reuse, recycle and recover it.
 It also aims to improve the environmental performance of businesses that manufacture, supply, use, recycle and recover electrical and electronic equipment (EEE).
 The Directive was published in February 2003 and requires EU member states to minimise the amount of WEEE being disposed of as unsorted household waste.
-It also: • Sets targets for the amount of WEEE to be collected separately from private households. • Makes distributors and retailers responsible for making arrangements to take back WEEE free of charge in convenient way for customers. • Introduces recycling and recovery targets for WEEE. • Introduces requirements to mark EEE products with a 'crossed out wheelie bin' symbol. • Requires all separately collected WEEE to be treated.
-Member States are required to set up a collection system by 13 August 2005, under which private households can return electrical and electronic waste free of charge.
+It also: ▪ Sets targets for the amount of WEEE to be collected separately from private households. ▪ Makes distributors and retailers responsible for making arrangements to take back WEEE free of charge in convenient way for customers. ▪ Introduces recycling and recovery targets for WEEE. ▪ Introduces requirements to mark EEE Member States are required to set up a collection system by 13 August 2005, under which private households can return electrical and electronic waste free of charge.
 Distributors supplying a new product must offer to take back waste equipment from private households.
 Producers must provide for the collection of waste other than from private households.
 Producers are required to set up waste treatment systems (which comply with defined standards).
 They must set up systems for recovering WEEE.
 Five years after the Directive comes into force (in 2008) they must finance the collection, treatment, recovery and 'environmentally sound' disposal of WEEE from private households.
 By 31 December 2006 a minimum of 4kg of WEEE per inhabitant per year must be collected separately from other waste.
-By 31 December 2006 the rate of recovery by average weight must be: • 80% for large household appliances • 60% for small household appliances, consumer equipment electrical and electronic tools and toys • 75% for IT and telecommunication equipment and waste containing cathode ray tubes • The rate of component material and substance re-use and recycling for gas discharge lamps must be 80%; 75% for large household appliances; 70% for small household appliances; and 65% for IT The UK had until 13 August 2004 to turn the Directive into national legislation.
-After this, different aspects of the directive would then come into force in 2005 and 2006.
+By 31 December 2006 the rate of recovery by average weight must The UK had until 13 August 2004 to turn the Directive into national legislation.
+After this, different aspects of the Directive would then come into force in 2005 and 2006.
 However the UK government has found it difficult to meet the deadline and has announced that it will introduce regulations mid 2005.
 Considering the above, the plan should consider the implications of the Directive in terms of drafting policy.
 Check to ensure that the key requirements of the Directive are reflected in the SA Framework objectives and appraisal criteria.
-Consider the UK government's announcement on WEEE regulations.
+Consider the UK Government's announcement on WEEE regulations.